uwmadisoncals/cals-main-plugins/our-team-enhanced/readme.txt

 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 3.0.0
+1. Added new social icons ( pinterest, instagram )
+2. Added Recommended Articles section in Single Member.
+You can now toggle a section for each member that outputs up to 3 articles from your blog.
+3. Updated Documentation
+4. Fixed issue causing the PHP notice regarding the team_member slug

 = 2.41 =
 1. minor change